 Human Resource Management Degree Specialization

-Virtually every industry employs human resource, training, and labor relations managers and consultants.
-A DeVry University business degree with a Human Resource Management degree specialization can allow you to take advantage of this demand.
-You'll develop the specific business and management skills needed to build a human resource management career in a number of dynamic roles.
-These include compensation manager, employee assistance or benefits manager, equal employment opportunity (EEO) or affirmative action coordinator, labor relations manager, recruiter, and human resources information systems specialist.
+Virtually every industry employs human resource, training, and labor relations professionals.
+A DeVry University business degree with a Human Resource Management specialization is designed to help you to take advantage of this demand.
+You'll have the opportunity to develop the specific business and management skills often needed to build a human resource management career in a number of dynamic roles.

 Learn more about DeVry's online Human Resource Management degree specialization.